-Efficiency (%): The ratio of the output and input power of an energy conversion system.
-Photovoltaic module and array efficiency is defined as the maximum power output of the module/array divided by the irradiance and array surface area.
+Efficiency (%): The ratio of the the average output and input power of an energy conversion system.
+Photovoltaic module and array efficiency is defined as the maximum power output of the module/array divided by the available power from the irradiance and array surface area.

 FSEC: The Florida Solar Energy Center, 1679 Clearlake Road, Cocoa, Florida 32922-5703.
+FSEC is one of research centers of the University of Central Florida (UCF).

-Grid-Connected Photovoltaic Systems: An electrical power generating system that uses a photovoltaic (PV) array as the primary source of electricity generation, and is intended to operate synchronously and in parallel with the electric utility network.
+Grid-Connected Photovoltaic Systems: An electrical power generating system that uses a photovoltaic (PV) array as the primary source of electricity generation, and is intended to operate synchronously (frequency and voltage) and in parallel with the electric utility network.
 Such systems may also include battery storage, other generating sources, and may operate on-site loads independent of the utility network during outages.